5 Tips for Creating an Engaged Community on Instagram

 We ask ourselves the same questions day in and day out.
 Every once in a while, we’ll read a news article or a blog post titled “Instagram’s Algorithm, Explained” and get that butterfly of hope that someone has it all figured out and is about to share a gold mine of life-changing information.
 From shadowbanning to hashtag strategies, loop giveaways and engagement groups, sometimes the answer is simpler than we think, and we just have to take it back to basics.

-In today’s installment of Behind the Blog, I’m sharing my tips for creating an engaged community on Instagram; how to keep your followers invested in what you have to offer, and how to seek out new members of your community.
+In today's post, I’m sharing my tips for creating an engaged community on Instagram; how to keep your followers invested in what you have to offer, and how to seek out new members of your community.

 Your followers are not just “followers”.
 They’re real people (potential clients, brands, fellow bloggers in the industry, friends).
 They’re from different places around the world, on different schedules, all looking to gain different things out of being a part of your Instagram community.

-If you are operating your brand organically (ie: no automated marketing services delivering you thousands of likes), your statistics are going to give you incredibly powerful insight into your brand and how to engage your followers.
+These days, we know that video content is king, but what types or Reels are engaging your audience most?
+If you are operating your brand organically, your statistics are going to give you incredibly powerful insight into your brand and how to engage your followers.

 Tip: Keep an eye out for newer followers you may not recognize and make it a point to interact and get to know them.
 On the flip side, always engage with your most loyal followers.
 I look at many of mine who have been around since the beginning as friends!